andypotatohy/roast/README.md

 `'orient'` -- the desired orientation of the electric field (i.e., the direction of the current flow) at the target locations.
 `'radial-in'` (default) | `'radial-out'` | `'right'` | `'left'` | `'anterior'` | `'posterior'` | `'right-anterior'` | `'right-posterior'` | `'left-anterior'` | `'left-posterior'` | `'optimal'` | orientation vector of your choice
 The `'radial-in'` means the desired direction of the optimized electric field will point radial inwards to the brain center (whose MNI coordinates is [0 0 0]).
 Other orientation keywords are self-explanatory.
 The `'optimal'` direction is the direction determined by the program that maximizes the electric field magnitude, see [this paper](https://www.sciencedirect.com/science/article/abs/pii/S1053811913001833) for details.
 You can also provide the orientation by customized vector, e.g. [1 1 1].
+You can mix orientations for multi-focal, but cannot mix optimal with other unoptimal.

+`'desiredintensity'` -- the desired electric field intensity at target node (in V/m), only applies to the max-focality algorithms (wls lcmv).
+Defaults to 1 V/m.
+Scalar only, cannot mix.

 `'elecNum'` -- the desired number of electrodes in the optimal montage when using algorithm `'max-l1per'`.
 This option only applies when `'optType'` is set to `'max-l1per'`.
 Please provide an even number of at least 4 to this option.
 The default is 4.